 “Some people think a whole-food, plant-based diet is extreme.
 Half a million people a year will have their chests opened up and a vein taken from their leg and sewn onto their coronary artery.
 Some people would call that extreme” – Dr. Caldwell Esselstyn

 Similarly, I learnt whilst watching this documentary, that research was finding that proteins found in animal products promoted cancer growth, whilst proteins found in plants stunted and starved cancerous tumors.
-The World Heath Organisation recently published similar research about red and processed meats being carcinogenic to humans, that is, causing cancer, which was met with fierce opposition.
+The World Heath Organisation recently published similar research about red and processed meats being carcinogenic to humans, that is, causing cancer.
+This finding, of course, was met with fierce opposition by industry.

 “What has happened to us?
 Despite the most advanced medical technology in the world, we are sicker than ever by nearly every measure” – Forks Over Knives